christopher-k-c/SEI-64_PROJECT_TWO/README.md

 * Show products received per day
 * Pie chart show products assigned per supplier

-## Unsolved Problems

-* Reset Password whilst logged out of application
-* Upload profile images
-* Create Company accounts (Only displays data created by the company)
-* Invite team members to join via email functionality
-* Ability for users to import data via csv files

 ## Try our project
 <a href="https://inventorycontrolsystem02.herokuapp.com/">Completed Project</a>

+#### Features to be added in the future

+- Reset Password whilst logged out of application
+- Upload profile images
+- Create Company accounts (Only displays data created by the company)
+- Invite team members to join via email functionality
+- Ability for users to import data via csv files
+- Key Learnings

+Bugs
+Login alert message works but the logout messaging does not.

 ## Developers